 The scoring guide below helps you determine the credibility of your source.

-0-2 Questionable —The article is likely missing key information from the original study.
-It is unlikely that the information was reported in an objective and unbiased manner.
-Thus, it is unclear whether the source can be trusted.
+0-2 Questionable —The article likely misses key information from the original study.
+The reported information is probably not objective and unbiased, making it unclear whether the source can be trusted.

-Advice: See if you can find another article on this topic or the original source.
+Advice: For questionable sources, see if you can find another article on this topic or the original source.

 3-4 Poor — The article may be based on solid research, but the author doesn’t provide sufficient details about the study.
-There is room for improvement in how the study is described and the findings are shared.
-As a result, it is likely that the credibility of the article cannot be fully trusted.
+There is room for improvement in how the study is described, and the findings are shared.
+The credibility of the article cannot be fully trusted.

-5-6 Average — The article is adequate in how it presents the original study and contains some useful information.
-You can probably identify who conducted the study and find the original study.
-Therefore, you can trust the credibility of this article, but there are likely better articles on this topic Most articles that you evaluate with the article credibility checklist will receive this score.
+5-6 Average The article adequately presents the original study and contains some helpful information.
+You can identify who conducted the study and find the original study.
+Therefore, you can trust the credibility of this article, but there are likely better articles on this topic.
+Most articles you evaluate with the article credibility checklist will receive this score.

-Advice: Trust the content of this article, but consider exploring other articles on this topic to get the full story.
+Advice: For average sources you can trust the content of this article.
+However, consider other articles on this topic to get the full story.

-7-8 Good — The article represents a credible source.
-You can trust that the author tried to convey the original article in an unbiased and accurate manner.
-While the article doesn’t provide all the information you may want from the original source, it provides sufficient detail to understand the basic tenets of the research.
+7-8 Good The article represents a credible source.
+You can trust that the author tried to convey the original article in an unbiased and accurate way.
+While the article only provides some of the information you may want from the original source, it provides sufficient detail to understand the basic tenets of the research.
 The author likely cited their sources and connected the reader to additional information to support their claims.

 9-10 Excellent — The article represents a credible source.
-You can trust that the author conveyed the original article in an objective, unbiased, detailed, and accurate manner.
-It is likely that this article is from a well-established source that vets their authors carefully.
+You can trust that the author conveyed the original article in an objective, unbiased, detailed, and accurate way.
+This article is likely from a well-established source that vets their authors carefully.
 The author and article are both credible and provide reliable information.

-Advice: Congratulations!
+Advice: For excellent sources you can celebrate.
+Congratulations!
 This article is the next best thing after the original study!

-For additional information on vetting the credibility of online articles, check out these other links and resources!
-There’s a lot of great materials out there!
+For additional information on vetting the credibility of online articles, check out these other links and resources.
+There are a lot of great materials out there!

 Feel free to contact me with any research and evaluation questions or needs at annette@researchevaluationconsulting.com